microsoft/MixedRealityToolkit-Unity/README.md

 #### SpatialMappingComponent\Example.unity
 This scene shows an example of a static play space which preserves physics around it (marked by a cube) while maintaining physics and wire frame rendering of Spatial Mapping around the camera.
 Additionally, you can tap to drop a cube in front of the camera with a Rigidbody component to interact with physics.

+#### TapToPlace.unity
+This scene is the minimum setup to use the TapToPlace script.
+It includes GazeManager, GestureManager, and SpatialMapping prefab.
+BasicCursor prefab is included for ease of use.
+There is a cube in the scene with TapToPlace added on it.
+Gaze at and tap the cube.
+It will move along the spatial mapping mesh based on user's gaze.
+When tap is performed again, it will place the cube.

 ---
 ##### [Go back up to the table of contents.](https://github.com/Microsoft/HoloToolkit-Unity#holotoolkit-unity)